While teaching myself some Rust, it was common to see some code that "looked like" it was destructuring references, like:

 A pretty minimal example here, but the syntax looks real weird.
 I actually had a hard time trying to express what I wanted to because of the syntax.

-Once we try to mutate the struct's field, the output shows that only y
+Once we try to mutate the struct's field, the output shows that only y is mutated.
+It shows us that it indeed copies the whole value.

-What if we try to destructure something that does not implement the Copy
+What if we try to destructure something that does not implement the Copy trait, like a vector?

 Output